SUNCAT-Center/catmap/docs/source/tutorials/generating_an_input_file.rst

 for the free energy, such that :math:`G_i ~ E_i` .
 However,
 the approach and the use of input files are the same when using a better estimate for :math:`G_i`, in which case :math:`-T*S_i` would be added directly after each :math:`U_i`.

-This example will not include Zero Point Energy correction terms in `U_i`, but it is a best practice to include zero point energy correction terms in `U_i`
+In CatMAP, the the Zero Point Energy (ZPE) correction terms should not be included in `U_i`, While the ZPE correction terms for `U_i` will be added later by CatMAP based on the vibrational frequencies provided.

 Now let's look at the example.
 Say we want to find the